 What makes a single brand stand out amongst the mass content peppered across the internet?
 AdAge recently revealed their annual list of the country’s hottest brands, compiling a total of 20 companies, such as Billie, Glossier, Everlane and Rothy’s, just to name a few.

-While the brands below are only a snippet of Adage's full list, the trend is clear: ethical is in, transparency is key, and direct-to-consumer (D2C) is king.
+While the brands below are only a snippet of AdAge's full list, the ad strategy trend is clear: ethical is in, transparency is key, and direct-to-consumer (D2C) is king.

 Becoming an A List Brand

 Billie, a women’s shaving company, challenges the “pink tax” as the brand offers more affordable and efficient personal care products.
 In alignment with body positivity and celebrating women’s bodies, Billie takes a unique approach and center’s their brand around women’s body hair as opposed to following the footsteps of others and neglecting such natural processes.

 Billie turns to social media to promote their ads, spending over $700k on Facebook ads alone, attracting more than 75 million impressions, according to data from Pathmatics Explorer.
 Similarly, Billie spends a majority of their spend targeting a female audience, coughing up $738k on ads targeted toward women, as opposed to spending $18k to attract men.

 Glossier’s mission revolves around natural beauty and skincare in which encourages the celebration of individuality.
 Is it because of this marketing approach that Glossier made it on AdAge’s list of hottest brands?
 According to Pathmatics Explorer, data reveals Glossier’s primary target, unsurprisingly, is as female audiences, with a high number of ads targeted toward as well as iOS users.
 Likewise, the brand spends over $600k on their social, specifically Facebook, ultimately reaching over 60 million impressions.